-Rotation number is the number of complete rotations the blender performs during a blend cycle.
-As a starting point the objective should be to keep this the same for both the original batch and the scaled up batch.
+The rotation number is the number of complete rotations the blender performs during a blend cycle.
+As a starting point the objective should be to keep this the same for both the original batch and the scaled-up batch.

 Changing these parameters allows users of the Matcon IBC blender to scale up or down using known parameters to control variables and maintain mix quality.

 Another benefit of understanding your recipe blend times is that you may be able to reduce the amount of time spent on each blend.
 A saving of a couple of minutes might not sound much, but if that is for each batch many times per day it will soon add up and maybe additional batches can be mixed in a single shift, creating extra capacity or enabling shifts to be reduced.